zoran-cuckovic/QGIS-terrain-shading/index.md

 Finally, there is a version made as QGIS script, which can be downloaded from the [script branch](https://github.com/zoran-cuckovic/QGIS-terrain-shading/tree/script) and installed as a QGIS script.

 ## Manual

-The pluging currently features two algorithms: shadow depth and ambient occlusion.
 Data input for both algorithms should be a digital elevation model (DEM) in raster format.
 Note that it has to be **projected in a metric coordinate system**.
+Please check the post explaining the [**problems with unprojected data (WGS84)**](https://landscapearchaeology.org/2020/wgs/), especially when considering to [open an issue](https://github.com/zoran-cuckovic/QGIS-terrain-shading/issues) in the main repository.

-### Parameters for shadow depth algorithm
+### Shadow depth algorithm

 *Sun direction* marks the horizontal position of the Sun where 0° is on the North, 90° on the East and 270° on the West.